ozanyucell/ozanyucell/README.md

 </p>

 <p align='center'>
-  I'm creating guides from my notes that I have taken while studying.
+  I'm creating documents from my notes that I have taken while studying.
 Feel free to take a look!
 </p>

 <!--